-Healthy Eating is Important for Diabetes Management and Blood Glucose Control
+Healthy Eating is Important for Diabetes Management and Better Blood Glucose Control

-While healthy eating is key to keeping blood sugars within target range, it's also one of the most difficult parts of diabetes management.
-Our diabetes educators and behavioral health specialist are available to help!
+Healthy eating is key to keeping blood sugars within target range but it's also one of the most difficult parts of diabetes management.
+Diabetes educators are available to help!

-Learn how carbohydrates, proteins and fats affect blood sugar
+Learn how carbohydrates, proteins & fats affect your blood sugar

-This booklet will help you to make healthy eating choices
+This booklet will help you make healthier eating choices

 Introduction to Carbohydrate Counting

-Carb counting helps people with type 1 & type 2 diabetes keep blood sugars within target range
+Carb counting helps people living diabetes keep blood sugars within a healthy target range

 Healthy Snack Ideas